zupzup/blog/eth-prepaid-transaction/post.md

 });
 ```

-The UI can also request new Agreements using a REST API on the server:
+The UI can also create new Agreements using a REST API on the server:

 ```javascript
 var agreementButton = document.getElementById("agreementButton");